How to Control Your Temper

 to keep your temper in check:

-stress disorder, Alzheimer’s disease, or another illness.
-If you suspect that your
+stress disorder, Alzheimer disease, or another illness.
+See your healthcare provider

 by sharing your feelings in a respectful way.
 Expressing anger in this way can be